noahpierau/Agapism-Manifesto/README.md

 ### 1: being in an open connection
 The first principle of Love teaches us to distinguish the being-mode from the having-mode.
 In the having-mode we categorize things and we try to manipulate or control them.
 In the being-mode we are not concerned with having something but rather by being or becoming something.
 These are things that an individual does not own or possess.
 One may lose some of their possessions or status during hardships, but what remains the same is who they are as a human being: the virtues and character traits such as courage, humility, honesty, integrity and compassion.
 The being mode is not a static state, it’s an ongoing process.

 Being in Love is a process of reciprocal opening.
 When we Love, we don’t relate to people categorically — in a passive way — but we transform and change our perspectives in order to open up.
-If this process is successful, Love can manifest in the relationship.
+If this process is successful, Love can manifest in any relationship.

 Being in relation to something or someone implies that there is an open connection.
-This can happen on multiple levels: we can relate to ourselves, to others, or to a greater good such as an organization or a nation.
+This can happen on multiple levels: we can relate to ourselves, to others, to a greater good such as an organization or a nation, and to a "smaller good" such as a bird, a flower, a stone or a grain of sand.

 Since ancient Greece, philosophers have tried to distinguish different types of relationships in which Love can manifest: